Skip to main content

 date(ShipmentInvoice si) += sum(date(invoice(si)),1); // delivery date = invoice date + 1

-// base LOCAL event: creation/deletion handled within the session
+// LOCAL base event: all three events run within the session

-// separate events: creation — global (default), deletion — local
+// separate events: creation — global (empty NEW clause defaults to APPLY), deletion — local

 splitAggr(Invoice invoice) = AGGR ShipmentInvoice WHERE createShipment(invoice) NEW DELETE LOCAL;